rathanDev/nft-app/remix/readme.md

 In Deploy & Run transactions
     For Environment choose Injected Provider - Metamask Deploy

-ABI is used in react project
+    Get the deployed contract address and use in react project Get the ABI and use in react project